pubsubdb/pubsubdb/README.md

 ```

 ## Design
-PubSubDB flows are modeled using YAML.
-These are the *execution instructions*, describing the activity and data flow.
+PubSubDB models serve as *execution instructions*, describing activity and data flow.
 Consider the following flow that checks for a customer discount.

 ```yaml
 subscribes: discount.requested